Definition of Rhyme

 A rhyme is a repetition of similar sounding words occurring at the end of lines in poems or songs.

-A rhyme is a tool utilizing repeating patterns of that brings rhythm or musicality in poems which differentiate them from prose which is plain.
-A rhyme is employed for a specific purpose rendering pleasing effect to a poem which makes its recital an enjoyable experience.
-Moreover, it offers itself as mnemonic device smoothing the progress of memorization.
+A rhyme is a tool utilizing repeating patterns that brings rhythm or musicality in poems which differentiate them from prose which is plain.
+A rhyme is employed for the specific purpose of rendering a pleasing effect to a poem which makes its recital an enjoyable experience.
+Moreover, it offers itself as a mnemonic device smoothing the progress of memorization.
 For instance, all nursery rhymes contain rhyming words in order to facilitate learning for children as they enjoy reading them and the presence of repetitive patterns enables them to memorize that particular poem effortlessly.
-We do not seem to forget the nursery rhymes we had learnt as a kid.
-Below are a few samples of nursery rhymes with rhyming words in bold and italics:
+We do not seem to forget the nursery rhymes we learnt as a kid.
+Below are a few nursery rhyme examples with rhyming words in bold and italics:

 Baa baa black sheep, have you any wool?

 One for the master, one for the dame,

 And one for the little boy who lives down the lane.

 Humpty Dumpty had a great fall.

 All the King’s horses, And all the King’s men